ntop/ntopng/doc/README.kibana.md

 # Visualize ntopng data in Kibana

-ntopng currently has the ability to export both Flows and Alerts to Elasticsearch, in this way users can create their own dashboards using Kibana and ELK (Elasticsearch).
+ntopng currently has the ability to export both Flows and Alerts to Elasticsearch, in this way users can create their own dashboards using Kibana and ELK (Elasticsearch) to have their personalized data visualization.
 In order to do this users have to export Flows to Elasticsearch and add a recipient to export Alerts instead and have all the information they are interested in available.<br />
 **_NOTE:_** Exporting Alerts to ELK needs at least a Pro License.